<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=57860&amp;fmt=gif">

 5. Understand the “why” behind absences.

 Get a wider picture on how each student’s attendance patterns compare to their progress in academics, behavior, and social-emotional learning.
-Quickly see each student’s early warning indicators across multiple measures to better understand why a student is facing challenges with attendance.
+Quickly see each student’s early warning indicators across multiple measures to better understand why a student is facing challenges with attendance, and make data-informed decisions to tailor the support a student needs.

 Related Articles